 - Cover letter: Always include a customized cover letter that speaks directly to the job requirements and how you can meet them.

-Implementing these tips will help your resume stand out and demonstrate to recruITers that you possess both the hard and soft skills necessary to excel in the IT industry.
+Implementing these tips will help your resume stand out and demonstrate to recruiters that you possess both the hard and soft skills necessary to excel in the IT industry.

 Remember, your resume is your personal marketing document designed to sell your skills and experiences to potential employers.

-A significant development in the IT job market for 2024 is the creation of new job opportunities due to generative AI.
+A significant development in the IT job market is the creation of new job opportunities due to generative AI.
 Research conducted by ServiceNow with Pearson indicates that emerging technologies are expected to generate 1 million additional full-time roles in the U.S. retail industry alone.
 This opens avenues for workers with industry knowledge to reskill for technical roles necessitated by the advent of generative AI technologies.

-Now, let’s quickly go over all the bITs that need to be included in a work history entry.
+Now, let’s quickly go over all the bits that need to be included in a work history entry.

 Work experience elements

-Job tITle
+Job title

-- Specify your official posITion or job tITle as IT was at the company.
+- Specify your official position or job title as it was at the company.

 Company name and location

-- Mention the name of the company where you worked and ITs location.
+- Mention the name of the company where you worked and its location.

 Dates of employment

 - Include the start and end dates of your employment in month/year format.
-If you're currently employed there, you can wrITe IT as "Start Date – Present."
+If you're currently employed there, you can write it as "Start Date – Present."

-Key responsibilITies
+Key responsibilities

-- List your primary duties and responsibilITies in bullet points.
-Start each point wITh action verbs to make your role and contributions clear and dynamic.
+- List your primary duties and responsibilities in bullet points.
+Start each point with action verbs to make your role and contributions clear and dynamic.

 Optional elements:

-- Company description: If the company isn't widely known, a brief description of the business or ITs industry can provide valuable context.
+- Company description: If the company isn't widely known, a brief description of the business or its industry can provide valuable context.

 - Promotions: If you were promoted, you might list this as a separate entry under the same company to highlight your growth.